delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 .. _scs_gettxpool:

-Returns the ongoing transactions in the MicroChain.
+Returns the ongoing transactions in the AppChain.

 *Parameters*